vs3kulic/yogi/README.md

 - **Django:** A high-level Python web framework that encourages rapid development and clean, pragmatic design.
 - **Bootstrap:** A popular front-end framework for developing responsive and mobile-first websites.
 - **MySQL:** A widely used open-source relational database management system.
+- **scikit-learn:** A machine learning library in Python used for training the artifact recommendation model.

 ## Features